Using Go (Golang)

 Building and Running a Simple Go Web App

-Let’s walk through creating a basic Go HTTP server, compiling, and running it under the ServBay environment.
+Let’s walk through creating a basic Go HTTP server in the ServBay environment, then compiling and running it.

-Create a Project Directory: It’s recommended to create your Go project in ServBay’s default web root at
+Create a Project Directory: It’s recommended to keep your Go projects in ServBay’s default web root at

 /Applications/ServBay/www